EPCCed/cmake_webinar/docs/docs/configuration.md

-# Configuring a build
+# Configuration

-When building a package one often needs to configure the build.
-One may need to specify which compiler to use or turn on/off some functionality in the package, specify which libraries to link with and what compiler to use.
+When building a package you often need to configure the build process.
+You may need to specify which compiler to use or turn on/off some functionality in the package, specify which libraries to link with and what compiler to use,  etc. .

 ## Setting variables

-When compiling a package often a package defines some variables that can be set by the user.
-Some of these variables are builtin in the cmake framework, while other are set by the user.
+Often a package defines some variables that can be set by the user.
+Some of these variables are builtin in the cmake framework, while others are created by the package developers.

 ### Listing variables

-A list of all variables, including variables defined by the cmake package and built-in variables, can be found with
+You can find a list of all variables, including variables defined by the cmake package and built-in variables by typing

 ```bash
 cmake ${CMAKE_PACKAGE_DIRECTORY} -LHA
 ```

-by using the options
+Here you invoke cmake with the source directory as a first argument and the additional flags

-- `-L` : list all variables
+- `-L` : print a list of CMake variables
-- `-A` : list all advanced variables.
+- `-A` : print a list of all advanced variables.
 Variables marked as `advanced` are hidden by default and usually do not need to be changed by the package user.
-- `-H` : show helper strings.
-An helper string is associated with a variable and is meant to provide a description of the variable.
+- `-H` : print helper strings for each variable.
+A helper string is meant to provide a description of the variable.

-An alternative option is to use the interactive tool
+Alternatively, you can use the interactive tool

 ```bash
 ccmake ${CMAKE_PACKAGE_DIRECTORY}
 ```

 This will open an interactive program.
-The user interface allows to view and modify variables which can be defined by the user.
+The user interface allows to view and modify user-modifiable variables.

 ### Specifying variables

-One you know the name of a variable and which value you want to set it to, you can specify a variable at configure time by adding the argument `-DVAR_NAME=${VAR_VALUE}`
+Once you know the name of a variable and which value you want to set it to, you can specify a variable at configure time by adding the argument `-DVAR_NAME=${VAR_VALUE}`

+For instance, you can configure a project with the variable named `VAR_NAME` set to  `${VAR_VALUE}` by typing

 ```
 cmake ${CMAKE_PACKAGE_DIRECTORY} -DVAR_NAME=${VAR_VALUE}
 ```
-In the example above one configures the project by defining a variable named `VAR_NAME` and setting its value to `${VAR_VALUE}`.

 ### Builtin variables

-Some variables defined by CMake are commonly used on many projects.
+Some variables are defined by CMake itself and not by the package developers.
+Some commonly used CMake variables are

-- **CMAKE_BUILD_TYPE**: This can be set to one of Debug, Release, RelWithDebInfo, MinSizeRel.
-It an be used to turn on optimization flags ( Release ) or debugging flags ( Debug )
+- **CMAKE_BUILD_TYPE**: Can be set to one of `Debug`, `Release`, `RelWithDebInfo`, `MinSizeRel`.
+You can use it to turn on optimization flags ( Release ) or debugging flags ( Debug ).
-- **CMAKE_INSTALL_PREFIX**: Directory where to copy targets after being built.
-After running the install step, this directory will contain any binary, library and header file built by CMake.
+- **CMAKE_INSTALL_PREFIX**: The directory where to copy installation files after you built the package in the build folder.
+After running the install step, the installation directory will contain all executables, libraries and modules built by the CMake package.

-A list of all pre-defined variables can be obtained with
+You can obtain a list of all pre-defined CMake variables withe flag `--help-variable-list`

 ```bash
 cmake --help-variable-list